Jz1116/cs3600-intro-to-ai/README.md

 ## Project IV

-### Optimization with Machine Learning
+#### Optimization with Machine Learning

-### Details
+#### Details
-This project involves the implementation of decision tree (a popular supervised method in machine learning).
+- The project involves the implementation of decision tree (a popular supervised method in machine learning).
-Furthermore, I used the decision tree that I implemented to run a few datasets and then wrote a report to evaluate the performance/observation.
+- I used the decision tree implemented to run a few datasets and then wrote a report to evaluate the performance/observation.